 This is a new, exciting division within an innovative team, with scope for high income growth given the depth and breadth of BRAC’s work.
 The BRAC family provides an open and energising work environment, encouraging cooperation and collaboration across the organisation.
 You will have a large range of options for funding to offer to partners, that allows for bespoke and strategic projects, to encourage donor interests whilst aligning with the mission and vision of BRAC.

-Download our candidate pack to find out more.
+Download our information pack to find out more.

-Send your CV and a covering letter outlining how you meet the requirements of the role in no more than 2 pages to firstname.lastname@example.org (please put Grants Officer in the subject line).
+To apply, send your CV and covering letter, outlining how you meet the role requirements, in no more than 2 pages to email@example.com (mark ‘Strategic Partnerships Officer’ in subject line).

 Please note only shortlisted candidates will be contacted.
-If you have not heard from us within 3 weeks of submitting your application then you have not been selected.
-Closing date is Thursday the 12th of March 2020, however suitable applicants may be contacted and interviewed during the application period.
+If you have not heard from us within 3 weeks of submitting your application then you have not been selected to proceed.

 Safeguarding – BRAC UK takes its safeguarding responsibilities seriously, and has a range of policies to support effective training and reporting to protect people, particularly children, at risk adults and beneficiaries of assistance, from any harm that may be caused due to their coming into contact with BRAC UK.